glasgowm148/ergonaut-handbook/dApps/NightOwlCasino.md

 - full transparency on odds
 - fully open-source

-Not only will you be able make (or lose) money on Night Owl by gambling (like with a traditional casino), you can also gain passive returns on a non-volatile asset by providing liquidity/being the house.
+Not only will you be able make (or lose) money on Night Owl by gambling (like with a traditional casino), you can also gain passive returns on a non-volatile asset, the OWL stable-token, by providing liquidity/being the house.

-**This option to be the house, plus fully-verifiable transparency, is why we call Night Owl "The World's Fairest Casino"**.
+**This option to be the house, no ICO or private token sales, plus fully-verifiable transparency, is why we are  to call Night Owl-**

+######"The World's Fairest Casino"

 Night Owl was part of Ergohack III and has lots of news to come in the near future.
 ## Related Links